anpaza/ugears/tibs/README.md

     # Now here you define the target file (or files) for your module.
     # $E is a placeholder for "executable" extension (.elf for arm-none-eabi).
-    # Other usefule extension is $L which stands for "library"
+    # Other useful extension is $L which stands for "library"
     TARGETS.myapp = myapp$E
     # Enumerate all source files for your application
     SRC.myapp$E = $(wildcard apps/myapp/*.c)